 - Nanoelectronics Engineer

 - Nanosystems Engineer

 There were about 132,500 jobs for Nanosystems Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Nanosystems Engineer by 2026.
-There will be an estimated 9,500 positions for Nanosystems Engineer per year.
+The BLS estimates 9,500 yearly job openings in this field.